NEO – How This One Tool Helps Find Better Prior Art?

 Normally, it would be very difficult to think of such keywords, or even if we come across them after some analysis or exploring through plenty of documents, capturing all the appropriate keywords (or better to say right keywords) to locate required information is actually a tedious task which is many a time ignored.

-But With Neo, all these problems could be easily solved, increasing chances of finding bang on prior art.
+But With Neo, all these problems could be easily solved, increasing the chances of finding bang on prior art.

 After all, finding the relevant prior art is a priority, ain’t it?